Confettimaker/logical-perceptron/README.md

 # logical-perceptron
-A perceptron capable of being trained to act as different logic gate
+A perceptron capable of being trained to act as different logic gates